 For those looking to acquire physical silver, I think one has to begin with some basic questions about objectives.

 If your goal is to put aside as much silver as you can afford, your best bets are either low-premium bars, or what is called “junk silver”, which refers to 90% silver U.S. dimes, quarters, and half dollars made in 1964 and before.
 Half dollars sell for a small premium over the smaller coins.

 If the monetary system ever does fully collapse, it could be quite useful to have smaller silver coins as a means of barter since it is hard to make change for a large silver bar.

 Bars have the advantage of being easier to stack and store than a bunch of coins.
-I would not pay extra for a premium bar, so look for the lowest cost bars you can find.
-When it comes time to sell them, you are likely to get the same price for all bars unless they are very special ones with collector value such as items which were recovered from ship wrecks.
+I would not pay extra for a premium bar, so look for the lowest-cost bars that you can find.
+When it comes time to sell them, you are likely to get the same price for all bars unless they are very special ones with collector value such as items that were recovered from shipwrecks.

 90% silver is very popular because it sells for the lowest premium over melt of any form of physical silver.
 In the past, dealers were able to acquire these coins at substantially below melt value and they would sell them to refiners for a profit.

 But today these coins generally sell, even on the wholesale market, for a small mark-up over metal content.
-If you hold those coins until silver rises by say $10 a ounce, you can sell them for a profit and not lose a chunk of your initial outlay to premiums which disappear at the time of sale.
+If you hold those coins until silver rises by say $10 an ounce, you can sell them for a profit and not lose a chunk of your initial outlay to premiums that disappear at the time of sale.